 - Do you want to urinate standing up or sitting down?

-- Do you want to have penetrative sex with your erctile tissue (penis)?
+- Do you want to have penetrative sex with your erectile tissue (penis)?

-You may also want to discuss reproductive health with your provider should you plan to have children in the future.
-Visit the Sexual Health and Reproductive Health
+Also consider and discuss reproductive health with your provider should you plan to have children in the future.
+Find more information on Sexual Health and Reproductive Health.